NGWPC/ripple1d-pipeline/design_guide.md

 ## Configuration

-- Config that varies between deploys are managed through the environment variable.
+- Config that varies between different machines are environments are managed through the environment variable.
 This keeps per-machine values (`C:\Users\...`) out of source code entirely.
 - We read config and env one time at load so as not to have scattered `os.getenv` calls.
 - Both YAML files and `.env` are located relative to the package, not the current working directory, so loading works identically from a script, a notebook, or a tool in any directory.

+## Packaging (`pyproject.toml`)

+We do **not** publish this package.
+The packaging metadata exists for only the **editable install**, which is what makes `import ripple1d_pipeline` resolve from `entrypoints/` and the notebooks.

+- **`version` is derived from git tags** (`hatch-vcs`), this is consistent with how we are doing it in flows2fim.
+Hardcoded versions are a weak point and can drift easily.
+- **`[project.dependencies]` is deliberately empty.** Runtime dependencies come from conda-forge via pixi.
+If they were also listed here, the editable install would make uv fetch PyPI copies of packages conda already provides.

 ## Dependencies & environment (pixi)

-This repo adopt `pixi` because it manage the whole enviornment in cluding non python dependencies, such as the GDAL command-line tools — originally we had OSGeo4W shell separate setup but it was brittle. `uv` alone can't do this as there is no reliable GDAL CLI on PyPI for Windows.\
+This repo adopt `pixi` because it manage the whole enviornment including non python dependencies, such as the GDAL command-line tools, originally we had OSGeo4W shell separate setup but it was brittle. `uv` alone can't do this as there is no reliable GDAL CLI on PyPI for Windows.\
 \
 `pixi` also provide benefit of not having to activate environment separately which we were doing before with .venv setup.